 Diseases and Conditions

-Even mild seizures may require treatment because they can be dangerous during activities such as driving or swimming.
-Treatment with medications or sometimes surgery can control seizures for about 80 percent of people with epilepsy.
-Some children with epilepsy may also outgrow their condition with age.
+Treatment with medications or sometimes surgery can control seizures for the majority of people with epilepsy.
+Some people require lifelong treatment to control seizures, but for others, the seizures eventually go away.
+Some children with epilepsy may outgrow the condition with age.